Winter Special: 1986 Alfa Romeo Spider Quadrifoglio – SOLD!

 With temperatures dipping down into the 30s in the Northeast recently, anyone who has been considering selling their convertible likely got the final push they needed.
-This 1986 Alfa Romeo Spider Quadrifoglio was listed three days ago here on Craigslist in Cape Cod with $10,000 in new parts and recent maintenance and an asking price of $5,900.
+This 1986 Alfa Romeo Spider Quadrifoglio originally listed in November 2020 on Craigslist in Cape Cod with $10,000 in new parts and recent maintenance and an asking price of $5,900.
 According to the Hagerty Insurance Online Valuation Tool, a “Fair” example is valued at $7,300, so the asking price seems more than fair for the condition on display in the listing – and the Quadrifoglio trim comes with a variety of extras.
-If you are serious about buying this Alfa Romeo Spider, you can start the conversation by emailing the seller here.
-When you do, please remember to mention you saw the Alfa featured here on GuysWithRides.com

 While the convertible driving season can last deep into November, most top-down experiences are best saved for the first warm days of spring and the post-heat wave season of September and October.
 Particularly in the northern states of the snowbelt, driving a convertible after Labor Day can become a chore, and if you’re already tiring of the car, it doesn’t take much more than the first frost to post an ad.
 Fortunately, if you regret selling your Alfa Romeo Spider, there’s usually another one lurking not too far away – but very few have benefitted from extensive recent maintenance, and even fewer sport the enhancements that came standard in the Quadrifoglio package.